 Acus Foundation has a flagship program housed in the Family Medicine Residency (FMR) Clinic of Nellis Air Force Base in Nevada.
-Since 2015, our teaching team has trained every staff and resident physician in our 300-hour medical acupuncture course.
+Since 2015, our teaching team has trained all staff and resident physicians in our 300-hour medical acupuncture course.

-Our acupuncture training is highly specialized as it has been developed over the past decade in light of research into military-unique conditions, such as combat-related post-traumatic stress and service-related musculo-skeletal injuries (i.e., post-traumatic stress, kit back, cobra neck).
+Acus medical acupuncture training is highly specialized as it has been developed over the past decade to address military-unique conditions, such as combat-related post-traumatic stress and service-related musculoskeletal injuries (e.g., post-traumatic stress, kit back, cobra neck).